-- Joel Snyder, Dr., Audio Description Associates, LLC-Audio Description Project of the American Council of the Blind
+- Joel Snyder, PhD, President - Founder/Sr. Consultant, Audio Description Associates, LLC - Audio Description Project of the American Council of the Blind

 - Petr Kucheryavyy, Sr. Manager, Accessibility Center of Excellence, Spectrum/Charter

 - Length of Session: 1-hr

 - Format: Bring-your-own Device Workshop: a smartphone